wookdev/munged-org/rofl/girlfriend-review-2.md

 Last year a friend of mine upgraded GirlFriend 6.0 to Wife 1.0 and found that it's a memory hog leaving very little system resources for other applications.
-He is only now noticing that Wife 1.0 also is spawning Child-Processes which are further consuming valuable resources.</p>
+He is only now noticing that Wife 1.0 also is spawning Child-Processes which are further consuming valuable resources.

 No mention of this particular phenomena was included in the product brochure or the documentation, though other users have informed him